 Amman’s Stirpium, along with Buxbaum’s Centuriae (1728–1740) and Gmelin’s Flora Sibirica (1747–1769), proved foundational for western Europe’s appreciation of the flora of the Russian Empire throughout the eighteenth century.

-For biographical details of Johann Amman’s life and his work in St. Petersburg, see: W. J. Bryce, “Russian Collections in the Sloane Herbarium,” Archives of Natural History 32 (2005), 26 – 33; “Amman, Johann,” pg.
-53 in: S. Iu.
-Lipshits, Russkie Botaniki Biografo-bibliograficheskii slovar (Moskva: Izd-vo Moskovskogo Obshchestva Ispytatelei Prirody, 1947); “Amman, Johann,” pp. 475 – 476 in: The Biographical Dictionary of Useful Knowledge, Vol. II, Pt.
-II (London: Longman, Brown, Green and Longmans, 1843); “J. Amman.
-Biographischer Versuch.” pp. 110 – 111 in: Receuil des actes des séances publiques de l’Académie des Sciences de St.-Pétersbourg, tenué le 20 Décembre 1831.
-(Sanktpeterburg: de l’Imprimerie de l’Académie Impériale des Sciences, 1832).
+For biographical details of Johann Amman’s life and his work in St. Petersburg, see: W. J. Bryce, “Russian Collections in the Sloane Herbarium,” Archives of Natural History 32 (2005): 26–33; “Amman, Johann,” in Russkie Botaniki Biografo-bibliograficheskii slovar, ed.
+S. Iu.
+Lipshits (Moskow: Izd-vo Moskovskogo Obshchestva Ispytatelei Prirody, 1947), 53; “Amman, Johann,” in The Biographical Dictionary of Useful Knowledge (London: Longman, Brown, Green and Longmans, 1843); 2.2:475–76; “J. Amman.
+Biographischer Versuch,” in Receuil des actes des séances publiques de l’Académie des Sciences de St.-Pétersbourg, tenué le 20 Décembre 1831, (Sanktpeterburg: de l’Imprimerie de l’Académie Impériale des Sciences, 1832), 110–11.

 For Ribeiro Sanches’s description of Amman, see: P. I. Khoteev, Kniga v Rossii v seredine XVIII v.
 Chastnye knizhnye sobranie (Leningrad: Nauka, 1989), 110.